 - Select the version you want to recover.

 Are There Differences in the Recovery Process for Different Excel Versions?

-Yes, there are differences in the recovery process in Excel 2007/2010/2013/2016/ and Office 365.
+Yes, there are differences in the recovery process between Excel 2007/2010/2013/2016/2019/2021 and Office 365.
 The major difference is the addition of the AutoSave feature to the well-known AutoRecover option that has been a part of Microsoft Office products for years.
 While you can still use AutoRecover to get back unsaved data, AutoSave keeps your files constantly updated when you use Office 365.